Tofu Stir Fry with Vegetables & Ginger Sesame Sauce

 This post may contain affiliate links.
 Read my full disclosure here.

-This Tofu Stir Fry with Sweet Ginger Sesame Sauce glazed over seared chunks of tofu and veggies is an easy stir fry that will make the whole family rush to the table.
+This oil-free Tofu Stir Fry with Sweet Ginger Sesame Sauce glazed over seared chunks of tofu and veggies is an easy stir fry with plant-based protein and vibrant vegetables.
+The sweet ginger sesame sauce adds a delicious Asian-inspired twist to this easy, nutritious dish.

 I love to make stir-fries because they are so easy and versatile.
-They can have a base of rice or noodles, and the options for veggies to include are nearly endless.
+They can have a base of rice like this tofu teriyaki with broccoli, or with noodles like my udon noodle vegan stir-fry, and the options for veggies to include are nearly endless.

-For this recipe, I use a Sweet Ginger Sesame Sauce, but you really can use any stir fry sauce preferred.
-Any of these 5 Stir-Fry Sauces would be excellent options.
+For this recipe, I use a Sweet Ginger Sesame Oil-Free Sauce, but you really can use any stir fry sauce preferred.
+Any of these 5 Oil-Free Stir-Fry Sauces would be excellent options.

-• Tofu- You will want to purchase firm or extra firm tofu from the refrigerator section to make this recipe.
+• Tofu- Purchase firm or extra firm tofu from the refrigerator section to make this recipe.
 It has a more dense meaty texture.
 The softer varieties will fall apart when cooking.

 • Vegetables- The vegetables chosen to use are completely your preference.
 Some of the ones we use regularly are mushrooms, Bok Choy, bell peppers, snow peas, and baby corn.

 • Stir-Fry Sauce- There are so many sauces to choose from besides the ginger sesame sauce used here.
-Some of my favorites are Asian Stir-Fry Sauce, Peanut Sauce, and Tahini Sauce.
+Some of my favorites are Asian Oil-Free Stir-Fry Sauce, Easy Peanut Sauce, and Tahini Sauce.

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.